Spanish Society of Vexillology: History

-The Sociedad Española de Vexilología (SEV or Spanish Society of Vexillology) is an association devoted to the study of flags.
-Based in Spain, most of its members are Spanish-speaking vexillologists.
-Founded on 31 October 1977, the Spanish Society of Vexillology is a member of the Fédération internationale des associations vexillologiques (FIAV) since 1979.
-In 1985 the Spanish Society of Vexillology hosted the XI International Congress of Vexillology with Madrid as the venue.
+The institution was founded on 31 October 1977 and joined the Fédération internationale des associations vexillologiques (FIAV) in 1979.
+In 1985, the Spanish Society of Vexillology hosted the 11th annual International Congress of Vexillology in a Madrid venue.

-The Spanish Society of Vexillology distributes among its members a publication every month: 4 times a year the publication is the magazine Banderas, and 8 times a year, the bulletin Gaceta de banderas.
+The Spanish Society of Vexillology distributes a publication to its members every month, 4 times a year, the magazine Banderas, and 8 times a year, the bulletin Gaceta de banderas.

-The Society also organizes every year, since 1986, a national congress of vexillology in Spain.
+Since 1986, the Society has held a national congress of vexillology in Spain every year.